 In certain circumstances, we may consider exceptions to the Investment Policy where an acquisition is made to meet the requirements of a valued tenant.

 We are focused on maintaining a diversified portfolio of quality properties which allows us to be nimble and react quickly to changing market conditions.

 The Board intends to maintain the debt-to-total-assets ratio between 30% to 40% in the short to medium term.
 In the current environment, property sales of income producing assets have the potential to dilute earnings strongly.
 With this in mind, the divestment of vacant land or under yielding assets will remain a key strategy in maintaining the ratio between required parameters.

-The portfolio has well diversified income streams, with the largest tenant in the portfolio being New Zealand Post (approximately 8% of gross property rental income).
+The portfolio has well diversified income streams, with the largest tenant in the portfolio being less than less than 10% of gross property rental income.